jadu/pulsar-documentation/README.md

 ## Publishing to live

-Documentation for this process is interla-only, and available on request from Paul Stanton or James Jacobs.
+Documentation for this process is interal-only, and available on request from Paul Stanton or James Jacobs.